Discover the 5 Must-visit Gems in Barcelona, Spain

 Barcelona History Museum

 Barcelona has one of the best museums for city history, including 4,000 square meters of Roman ruins under the museum that you can walk through.
-It also manages several historic sites across the city, most of the archaeological sites with remains of the ancient Roman city, called Barcino in Latin.
+It also manages several historic sites across the city, most of the archaeological sites with remains of the ancient Roman town Barcino in Latin.

-Some others date from the Middle Ages, including the Jewish Quarter and the Medieval Royal Palace, which is called the Palau Reial Major.
+Some others date from the Middle Ages, including the Jewish Quarter and the Medieval Royal Palace called the Palau Reial Major.
 The rest are contemporary, including old industrial buildings and sites associated with Antoni Gaud and the Spanish Civil War.
-Today the museum is one of the most critical places for researching and preserving the history of Barcelona.
+Today, the museum is one of the most critical places for researching and preserving the history of Barcelona.

 Montjuic Hill